-Regional Offsite Mitigation Areas (ROMAs) are environmental enhancement projects conducted by the department, a water management district, or a local government that serve as mitigation for multiple impact projects.
+Regional Offsite Mitigation Areas (ROMAs) are environmental enhancement projects conducted by the department, a water management district or a local government that serve as mitigation for multiple impact projects.
 Impact permit applicants pay money to the ROMA sponsor, and the collected funds are used toward the implementation of the larger mitigation project.
-ROMAs that serve as mitigation for more than 5 permits or 35 acres of impact are operated under a memorandum of agreement (MOA), similar to a mitigation bank permit (Sample ROMA Memorandum of Agreement and Plan).

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.